-There is hardly any industry that doesn’t make use of these clever devices, and the technology is also becoming embedded in everyday life – improving productivity and generating profits.
+There is hardly any industry that doesn’t make use of Sensing & Imaging Systems (SIS), and the technology is now becoming embedded in everyday life – improving productivity and generating profits.

-Fundamental enabling technologies across many Scottish industrial sectors, including transport, defence, energy, health, renewables, oil and gas, and ocean science.
-The global SIS market is worth £500 billion.
+The global SIS market is worth £500 billion and it enables technologies across many Scottish industrial sectors, including transport, defence, energy, health, renewables, oil and gas, and ocean science.

-Photonics and nanotechnology are strengths of Glasgow’s high technology cluster and vital to the future quantum industry.
+Photonics and nanotechnology are just some of the strengths of Glasgow’s high technology cluster, and it is vital to future quantum industries.
 The UK’s first Fraunhofer Research Centre is based in the city, and Glasgow has become one of the leading European centres for innovative laser manufacture.

 Companies within the region have won 12 awards from 27, from the latest round of the Innovate UK Quantum Technologies Fund in partnership with Scottish higher education institutions.